mattias-p/agent/README.md

 It is also able to guarantee failure of certain operations a certain percentage of the time - for testing purposes.

-The current implementations of the configuration file and the source of jobs are just dummies.
+The current implementations of the configuration file is just a dummy.
-Consequently the jobs performed by the workers are also just make-believe - they simply sleep for a random number of seconds.
+The the work carried out by the workers is also just make-believe - they simply sleep for a random number of seconds.

 The agent has a number of phases: initialization, active, graceful shutdown,